akamdsm/Simple-TCP-Port-scan/README.md

-# Simple TCP Port scan
+# Simple TCP Port scan in Python3
 Simple TCP port scanner to check open ports in your network.

 How to use: python3 portscan.py [host]